Yang-zhiyuan/watermark_disabler/README.md

 	PaintWatermark(device_context, &desktop_rect);
 ```

-gpsi is a global pointer to a tagSERVERINFO structure, and gptiCurrent is a global pointer to a _THREADINFO structure.

-As you can see from the snippets above, this: gpsi->unk874h is checked to be 1 before drawing the watermark, so, by forcing it to be 0, the checks will fail and the watermark won't be drawn.

 ### approach #2
 PaintWatermark calls GreExtTextOutWInternal (which is the internal function for ExtTextOutW/NtGdiExtTextOutW in wingdi.h).

 The argument passed for size is a global called "gSafeModeStrLen", by setting the size to 0, the string won't be rendered.
-I left below a pattern for the global in win32kfull.

-pattern: 44 8B C8 44 89 0D + 7
+The pattern for the aforementioned global inside win32kfull is 44 8B C8 44 89 0D + 7